 The increasing price difference between petrol and diesel makes some cars cheaper to run than some bikes.
 Yes.
 You didn’t read anything wrong.

-Recently, CarToq member Dhiraj Patra chimed in with an interesting observation: “Now diesel car running cost is lower than a bike.
+CarToq member Dhiraj Patra had an interesting observation some time ago: “Now diesel car running cost is lower than a bike.
 Yes, it is true by the grace of Indian Govt.”

 We decided to explore this thought further.

-With petrol cost touching Rs 71/liter and diesel staying at Rs 40/liter, the per kilometer running cost for some bikes (all of which run on petrol) might have increased significantly in recent times.
+With petrol cost touching Rs 72/liter and diesel staying at Rs 41/liter, the per kilometer running cost for some bikes (all of which run on petrol) might have increased significantly in recent times.
 And with some of the small diesel cars with mileage of nearly 25 kmpl, the analysis could show interesting results.

 And it did.